 An essential part of Christmas in Mexico, sweet, fragrant Ponche Navideño can be found simmering away on stovetops and at traditional outdoor markets all across the country from December 12 through January 6, the period during which the holiday is celebrated.
 Featuring traditional Mexican flavorings such as fresh sugar cane, guavas and tejocotes (a crabapple-type fruit), the punch is spiked with a healthy dose of rum and served piping hot to ward off any winter chills.
 Here in the U.S., it can be hard to find these items fresh.
 So this recipe relies on easy-to-find ingredients that lend their Mexican flair to an irresistible rum punch.

-- 12 oz Piloncillo (Mexican-style unrefined brown sugar), grated (or 1 cup packed dark brown sugar)
+- 12 ounces piloncillo (Mexican-style unrefined brown sugar), grated (or 1 cup packed dark brown sugar)

-- 2 Tart apples, peeled, cored, finely chopped
+- 2 tart apples, peeled, cored and finely chopped

-- 1 Ripe pear, peeled, cored, finely chopped
+- 1 ripe pear, peeled, cored and finely chopped

 - Juice of 1 lemon